 We find a reference to black cats bringing bad luck to gamblers, and if traveling to a casino, a black cat crosses a gambler’s path, that person should not go to the casino because they will have bad luck.

 In Germany, the direction a cat takes when crossing your path determines if it’s good or bad luck.
 If the black cat goes from right to left it’s bad luck, while if the black cat goes from left to right it means good things lie ahead, signaling good things lie in your future.

 Japan & England dismiss the superstitions as black cats are good luck

 In places not affected by witch hunts like Japan and England, black cats retained their reputation as being good luck cats.

 Here are some of the good things, folklore shares about black cats.

-• In some cultures, fishermen lore says it’s good luck to have a black cat on board ship, and it is twice as lucky, if they have a black cat at home.
+• In some cultures, fishermen lore says it’s good luck to have a black cat on board a ship, and it is twice as lucky if they have a black cat at home.

 • Fishermen’s wives would keep black cats at home hoping they would help protect their husbands at sea.

 • Not surprisingly, in cat-loving Japan, superstition says a black cat is good luck and if a single woman owns a black cat, she will have many suitors.